JonathanMcCaffrey/AlienPanic/README.md

 This README section identifies developer notes for developing this game.
 Please refer to this if you get stuck anywhere.

-### BIT BUCKET ###
+## BIT BUCKET ##
 #### COMMITS AND PUSH #####
 The **Scene conflicts** will always be there if multiple developers are working on the same scene.
 **Solution 1:** Please create prefabs as much as possible or else data will be lost (depending on what you choose to resolve conflicts).
 **Solution 2:** Make sure you modify scene stuff after you rebase / merge your local copy just before committing and pushing to master (if possible).

 #### MARKDOWNS FOR THIS README #####
 Please use the proper markdown guidelines for adding anything to this readme to make it easy for readers.
 To learn about markdowns please visit the [Markdowns Demo](https://bitbucket.org/tutorials/markdowndemo) section by Bitbucket.
+Minor Tip: For newlines add two space characters at the end of each line.

 ***